 Anyone living in Middlesex, Essex or Sussex may wonder where these place names originate.
-Middlesex derives from Middle Saxony, Essex from East Saxony, Sussex from South Saxony.
+Middlesex derives from Middle Saxony, Essex from East Saxony, and Sussex from South Saxony.
 Saxons settled in England during the fifth and sixth centuries and liked to give places familiar names.

 Tokio Hotel, Kraftwerk, Einstürzende Neubauten are German bands.
-However, Motörhead is not German – it is an English band that has loaned, or shall I say stolen, the Umlaut from German.
+However, Motörhead is not German – an English band that has loaned, or shall I say stolen, the Umlaut from German.
 Confused and want to start taking German lessons?
 You better get in touch with us!